Poetry With A Mission

 The following poem is also found in my secular section.

-Even those who call others to a higher moral standard can fall themselves, for no one’s infallible,
+Even those who call others to a higher moral standard can fall themselves, no one infallible,

-But though they may fall, thus badly weakening their stand, and also opening themselves up for ridicule,
+But though they may fall, badly weakening their stand, and also opening themselves up for ridicule,

-They’re still bound by duty, (and perhaps more so, given their own fall), to keep preaching that same noble gospel,
+They’re still bound by duty (perhaps more so given their own fall), to keep preaching that same noble gospel,

-For our mistakes hardly cancel out our conveying wisdom, as not conveying such, can see others suffer ill.
+Given mistakes hardly cancel out wisdom, 'cause not conveying such, can see others suffer ill.

-And hence why parents, (for example), despite their past mistakes, should still advise their children accordingly,
+And hence why parents (for example), despite their past mistakes, should still advise their kids accordingly,

-Thus giving their children the benefit of their sad experience, acting thoughtfully and lovingly.
+Thus giving their kids the benefit of their sad experience, acting thoughtfully and lovingly.

-For what mum and dad who suffered via their mistakes, wouldn’t warn and seek to steer their child away from such ill?
+'Cause what mum and dad who suffered via their mistakes, wouldn’t warn, seek to steer their child away from such ill?

-And woe betide the child who’d say, “You can’t talk!” — for chances are, they’d soon have a sad tale of their own to tell.
+are, they’ll soon have a sad tale of their own to tell.

-If we only took notice of those who were perfect examples, who, let me repeat, aren’t infallible,
+If we only took notice of those who're perfect examples (who, let me repeat, aren’t infallible),

-At the end of the day, we must look at the merits of what folk are saying, bearing in mind we could fall,
+At the end of the day, we must look at the merits of what's being said, bearing in mind we could fall,

-And what if others then didn’t want to listen to sound advice from us — wouldn’t we “foolish” those folk call?
+And what if others then didn’t want to listen to sound advice from us?
+Wouldn’t we foolish them call?

-While all who call others to a higher standard should maintain such, life has a way of tripping even the best,
+While all who call others to a higher standard should maintain such a standard, life can trip even the best,

-Who, while only having themselves to blame, should still continue to look to another’s best interest.
+Who, while only having themselves to blame, should continue to look to another’s best interest.

-For if there’s merit in what they’re preaching, and we ignore such, then we too, will no doubt others soon dismay.
+'Cause if there’s merit in what they’re preaching, and we ignore such, then we too, will no doubt others dismay.

 By Lance Landall

-It seems that we’re often wounded by our own folly, Lord, having somehow let our grip slip from You,
+It seems that we’re oft wounded by our own folly, Lord, having somehow let our grip slip from You,

-That is, in a moment of our fallen humanity, where something rebellious we choose to do.
+In a moment of our fallen humanity where something rebellious we've chosen to do.

-You never said that the Christian walk would be easy, Lord, hence why daily we must depend on You,
+You never said the Christian's walk would be easy, Lord, hence why daily we must depend on You,

-For in our own strength we haven’t a hope, and then there’s that roaring lion that we are up against too.
+'Cause in our own strength we haven’t a hope, and then there’s that roaring lion we're up against too.

-And often we seem to slip without thinking, Lord, perhaps our eyes momentarily off the ball,
+And oft we seem to slip without thinking, Lord, perhaps our eyes momentarily off the ball,

-But whatever the reason be, we’ve only ourselves to blame, regardless of that way we might fall.
+But whatever the reason, we’ve only ourselves to blame, regardless of that way we might fall.

 And the more we become like You, and rightly stand up and speak out, we triple the devil’s fury,

-It’s not long before we’re caught in some fix, the devil having indirectly got our permission.
+It’s not long before we’re caught in some fix, Satan having indirectly got our permission.

-Far too often we stray from Your side, Lord, somewhat like Eve, flattered by the serpent’s beguiling snares,
+Far too oft we stray from Your side, Lord, somewhat like Eve, flattered by the serpent’s beguiling snares,

-Aware that we’re simply no match for that age old serpent, for he’s a cunning master tactician.
+Aware we’re simply no match for that age old serpent, 'cause he’s a cunning master tactician.

-And hence why we shouldn’t take our eyes off You, Lord, nor rely on our own strength, for such is folly,
+Hence why we shouldn’t take our eyes off You, Lord, nor rely on our own strength, 'cause such is folly,

-And why we should always walk in paths of righteousness, seeking Your will, and not ours, rebelliously.
+And why we should always walk in paths of righteousness, seek Your will, and not ours (rebelliously).

-And midst it all, showing the same concern and understanding to others as You do to us, Lord,
+And midst such, showing the same concern and understanding to others as You do to us, Lord,

-Forgiving them when they wrong us — and when they fall, lovingly shouting to others, “Man overboard!”
+Forgiving when they wrong us — and when they fall, lovingly shouting to others, “Man overboard!”

-And giving them time to mend spiritually, supported by love’s meantime encouraging crutches.
+Giving them time to mend spiritually, supported by love’s meantime encouraging crutches,

-For we all know how easy it is to slip and fall, and how many times we’ve had to call on You,
+'Cause we all know how easy we slip and fall, and how many times that we’ve had to call on You,

-Yes, when we tumble, You’re always there, and when others tumble, us too I hope, thus reflecting You,
+Yes, when we tumble You’re always there, and when others tumble, us too, I hope, reflecting You,

-— our lifeline — and hence why lifelines we should extend to others too.
+'Cause You're our example, Lord, our lifeline, and hence why lifelines we should extend to others too.

-The seas of life are sometimes stormy, and evil winds can blow us off course, or pitch us overboard,
+The seas of life are oft stormy, and evil winds can blow us off course, or pitch us overboard,

-But one thing’s for sure, You’re always there with that lifeline — and why we should be quick to cry, “Man overboard!”
+But You, Lord, are always there with that lifeline, and why we should be quick to cry, “Man overboard!”

 But having said that, I know You’re able to keep us from falling, preserve us on the solid Rock,

-And that rock is You, Lord, where not just midst storms, but every day, we should drop anchor and safely dock.
+And that rock's You, Lord, where not just midst storms, but every day, we should drop anchor and safely dock,

-For there, in the bosom of Your care, we can find an inner strength and direction for every day,
+'Cause there, in the bosom of Your care, we can find an inner strength, and direction for each day,

-Thereby claiming the victory in Your name — but only if there, Lord, we wisely anchor and stay.
+Thus claiming the victory in Your name, but only if there, Lord, we wisely anchor and stay.

 By Lance Landall